Captains Courageous

-Captains Courageous: A Story of the Grand Banks is an 1897 novel by Rudyard Kipling that follows the adventures of fifteen-year-old Harvey Cheyne Jr., the spoiled son of a railroad tycoon, after he is saved from drowning by a Portuguese fisherman in the north Atlantic.
+Captains Courageous: A Story of the Grand Banks is an 1897 novel by Rudyard Kipling that follows the adventures of fifteen-year-old Harvey Cheyne Jr., the spoiled son of a railroad tycoon, after he is saved from drowning by an American fishing schooner in the North Atlantic.
 The novel originally appeared as a serialisation in McClure's, beginning with the November 1896 edition with the last instalment appearing in May 1897.
-In that year it was then published in its entirety as a novel, first in the United States by Doubleday, and a month later in the United Kingdom by Macmillan.
+In that year, it was published in its entirety as a novel, first in the United States by Doubleday, and a month later in the United Kingdom by Macmillan.
 It is Kipling's only novel set entirely in North America.
-In 1900, Teddy Roosevelt extolled the book in his essay "What We Can Expect of the American Boy," praising Kipling for describing "in the liveliest way just what a boy should be and do."
+In 1900, Teddy Roosevelt extolled the book in his essay "What We Can Expect of the American Boy", praising Kipling for describing "in the liveliest way just what a boy should be and do".

-The book's title comes from the ballad "Mary Ambree", which starts, "When captains courageous, whom death could not daunt".
-Kipling had previously used the same title for an article on businessmen as the new adventurers, published in The Times of 23 November 1892.
+The book's title comes from the ballad "Mary Ambree", which starts, "Then captains courageous, whom death could not daunt".
+Kipling had previously used the same title for an article on businessmen as the new adventurers, published in The Times on 23 November 1892.

 Plot

-Protagonist Harvey Cheyne Jr., is the spoiled son of a wealthy California railroad magnate.
-Washed overboard from a transatlantic steamship and rescued by the crew of the fishing schooner We're Here off the Grand Banks of Newfoundland, Harvey can neither persuade them to take him quickly to port, nor convince them of his wealth.
-Harvey accuses the captain, Disko Troop, of taking his money (which is later revealed to be on the deck from which Harvey fell).
-Troop bloodies his nose but takes him in as a boy on the crew until they return to port.
+Protagonist Harvey Cheyne Jr. is the spoiled son of a wealthy California railroad magnate.
+Washed overboard from a transatlantic steamship and rescued by the crew of the fishing schooner We're Here, off the Grand Banks of Newfoundland, Harvey can neither persuade them to take him quickly to port, nor convince them of his wealth.
+Harvey accuses the captain, Disko Troop, of taking his money (which is revealed to be on the deck from which Harvey fell).
+Troop bloodies his nose, but takes him in as a boy on the crew until they return to port.
 Harvey comes to accept his situation.

-Through a series of trials and adventures, Harvey, with the help of the captain's son Dan Troop, becomes acclimated to the fishing lifestyle, and even skillful, such as becoming responsible for the ship's accounts of its catch.
+Through a series of trials and adventures, Harvey, with the help of the captain's son, Dan Troop, becomes acclimated to the fishing lifestyle, and even skillful, such as becoming responsible for the ship's accounts of its catch.
 Great stories of the cod fishery with references to New England whaling and 19th-century steam and sailing are intertwined with the We're Heres adventures during a season at sea.
 Eventually, the We're Here returns to port and Harvey wires his parents, who immediately hasten to Boston, Massachusetts, and thence to the fishing town of Gloucester to recover him.
-The Cheynes are amazed by their son's newfound maturity, and reward the seaman Manuel, who initially rescued Harvey.
+The Cheynes are amazed by their son's newfound maturity, and reward the Portuguese seaman Manuel, who initially rescued Harvey.
 Harvey's father hires Dan to work on his prestigious tea clipper fleet, and Harvey goes to Stanford to prepare for taking over his father's shipping lines.